Working with PBSG

-We understand that many practitioners haven’t had much experience with the contracting model, so we’ve put together this guide to give you a clear, honest, and practical overview of how each model works, what supports you’ll receive, and what you can expect in terms of earnings, supervision, and caseloads.
+We understand that many practitioners haven’t had much experience with the sub-contracting model, so we’ve put together this guide to give you a clear and practical overview of how each model works, what supports you’ll receive, and what you can expect in terms of earnings, supervision, and caseloads.

 Our aim is to to empower you with the information you need to decide if this pathway feels right for you before moving forward to explore the opportunity of working with us and organising an interview.